kushallegit/javafx-news-dashboard/README.md

 ---

+It’s not a web-based app, but it still follows full-stack architecture:
+UI (JavaFX) ➝ Controller/Service (Java) ➝ API/JSON data ➝ Display to user

+---

 # API= 1e417d82a32cef118105fb1a285d9404 (expired API)
 Note: It's my free version API, do not use this one, please use your own API key, don't exploit this API key. :)